spirosdim/CNN_interpretability/README.md

 This project is about detecting pneumonia or no pneumonia from x-ray images of pediatric patients and try to explain the predictions of the Network.
 The explanations from the model was compared to Medical Doctors' statements.

-Example: We trained our model (MobileNet Fine-Tuned) and achieved 99.4% Recall.
-This network is 100.00% sure the bellow picture is PNEUMONIA and it is right.
-Bellow we can see the explanation of a MD and if the Grad-CAM explainer and Lime explainer which we used.
+Examples: We trained our model (MobileNet Fine-Tuned) and achieved 99.4% Recall.
+* Our network is 100.00% sure the below picture is **PNEUMONIA** and it is right.
+Below we can see the explanation of a MD and of the Grad-CAM explainer and Lime explainer which we used.

 ![An example of Peumonia](https://user-images.githubusercontent.com/31864574/59109088-146dce00-8945-11e9-8528-bac49b832b42.png)
 Left: the original X-ray.
 Right: the MD's quick diagnose.